-The KFG fellowships are awarded for 3-6 months in the winter term 2024-2025 (October-March).
-We offer a stipend of €2,400 and a rent subsidy of €1,800 on a monthly basis as well as travel costs reimbursement for a single trip to Munich at the beginning of the fellowship period and a single return trip at the end.
+The KFG fellowships are awarded for 3-6 months in the summer term 2025 (April-September).
+We offer a stipend of €2,400 and a rent subsidy of up to €1,800 on a monthly basis as well as travel costs reimbursement for a single trip to Munich at the beginning of the fellowship period and a single return trip at the end.